One World Trade Center: Owners and tenants

-One World Trade Center is principally owned by the Port Authority of New York and New Jersey.
+One World Trade Center is principally owned by the PANYNJ.
 Around 5 percent equity of the building was sold to The Durst Organization, a private real estate company, in exchange for an investment of at least $100 million.
-The Durst Organization assisted in supervising the building's construction, and manages the building for the Port Authority, having responsibility for leasing, property management, and tenant installations.
+The Durst Organization assisted in supervising the building's construction, and manages the building for the PANYNJ, having responsibility for leasing, property management, and tenant installations.
 By September 2012, around 55 percent of the building's floor space had been leased, but no new leases were signed for three years until May 2014; the amount of space leased had gone up to 62.8 percent by November 2014.

 In 2006, the State of New York agreed to a 15-year 415000 sqft lease, with an option to extend the lease's term and occupy up to 1000000 sqft.
 The General Services Administration (GSA) initially agreed to a lease of around 645000 sqft but ultimately leased 270000 ft2.
-In April 2008, the Port Authority announced that it was seeking a bidder to operate the 18000 sqft observation deck on the tower's 102nd floor; in 2013, Legends Hospitality Management agreed to operate the observatory in a 15-year, $875 million contract.
+In April 2008, the PANYNJ announced that it was seeking a bidder to operate the 18000 sqft observation deck on the tower's 102nd floor; in 2013, Legends Hospitality Management agreed to operate the observatory in a 15-year, $875 million contract.

-The building's first lease, a joint project between the Port Authority and Beijing-based Vantone Industrial, was announced on March 28, 2009.
+The building's first lease, a joint project between the PANYNJ and Beijing-based Vantone Industrial, was announced on March 28, 2009.
 A 190810 sqft "China Center", combining business and cultural facilities, that would be planned between floors 64 and 69; it is intended to represent Chinese business and cultural links to the United States, and to serve American companies that wish to conduct business in China.
 Vantone Industrial's lease is for 20 years and 9 months.
 In April 2011, a new interior design for the China Center was unveiled, featuring a vertical "Folding Garden", based on a proposal by the Chinese artist Zhou Wei.
 In September 2015, China Center agreed to reduce the leased space to a single floor.

 On August 3, 2010, Condé Nast Publications signed a tentative agreement to move the headquarters and offices for its magazines into One World Trade Center, occupying up to 1000000 sqft of floor space.
-On May 17, 2011, Condé Nast reached a final agreement with the Port Authority, securing a 25-year lease with an estimated value of $2 billion.
+On May 17, 2011, Condé Nast reached a final agreement with the PANYNJ, securing a 25-year lease with an estimated value of $2 billion.
 On May 25, 2011, Condé Nast finalized the lease contract, obtaining 1008012 sqft of office space between floors 20–41 and 30000 sqft of usable space in the podium and below grade floors.
 Condé Nast leased 133000 sqft of space on floors 42 to 44 in January 2012.
 In the late 2010s and early 2020s, Condé Nast subleased some of its space to other companies.
 This included Ambac Financial Group in March 2019; Ennead Architects in April 2019; and Constellation Agency and Reddit in 2021.